EliasLittle/EliasL-Website/content/AboutMe.md

-`Hello World`, I'm Elias.
+<code class="red--text elevation-0">Hello World</code>, I'm Elias.
 I'm currently a rising Sophmore at Cornell University :herb:I am planning on majoring in Operations Research with a double minor in Math and CS (with possibly a third in Physics time permitting).
 I am on the Propulsion Team for [Cornell Hyperloop](https://hyperloop.cornell.edu/) :bullettrain_side:, I play Cello :violin: for [Anything Goes](https://www.cuanythinggoes.net/), and help around at [Torzal Guitars](https://www.torzalguitars.com "Torzal Homepage") :guitar: as I can.

 Born in California and raised in Texas, only one thing is certain.
 I am liberal with my servings of BBQ.